PhantomGamers/phantomgamers.github.io/index.md

 * [TellTaleWidescreenPatcher](https://github.com/PhantomGamers/TellTaleWidescreenPatcher) - This program allows you to patch your TellTale games to work with 21:9 resolutions.

+* [HeatSignatureFPSChanger](https://github.com/PhantomGamers/HeatSignatureFPSChanger) - This mod allows you to change the FPS cap in the game "Heat Signature."
+By default the game limits you to 30 or 60 fps, with this you can specify the framerate cap you desire.
+Useful for people with high refresh rate monitors or sensitivity to input lag.

 * [GTA5HK](https://github.com/PhantomGamers/GTA5HK) - This script for autohotkey allows you to automate some functions in GTA 5 Online such as popping snacks for HP and equipping body armor.
 Hasn't been updated in a while, likely has some issues on the latest version of GTA 5.
 I will update this on request or when I get the itch.